ufidon/netsec/labs/lab10/README.md

 ```
 * If you rarely get lucky with attack.c, try using attack-fast.c.
 Still unlucky, restart the local DNS server container, still unlucky, restart all containers...
 * TRY INTERMITTENTLY!
-* A stable and reliable attack is still not found, please let me know you you found one.
+* A stable and reliable attack is still not found, please let me know if you found one.

 **2. Report**